kristianmandrup/rails-gallery/README.md

 ## TODO

-Would perhaps be nice to allow pages/albums to have info assigned, such as title and/or description, tags etc. ?
+Would be nice to allow pages/albums to have info assigned, such as title and/or description, tags etc.

 ## Contributing to rails-gallery